Tensorlake Provider

 internal/providers/tensorlake.

-Tensorlake is a delegated run provider.
-Crabbox shells out to the tensorlake CLI (tensorlake sbx ...) for sandbox lifecycle and command exec.
-Tensorlake owns the Firecracker MicroVM and command transport; Crabbox owns local config, repo claims, slugs, timing summaries, and normalized list/status rendering.
+Tensorlake is a delegated run provider (provider family firecracker).
+Crabbox shells out to the tensorlake CLI (tensorlake sbx ...) for sandbox lifecycle and command execution.
+Tensorlake owns the Firecracker MicroVM and the command transport; Crabbox owns local config, repo claims, sync manifests and guardrails, slugs, timing summaries, and normalized list/status rendering.

 #When To Use

-Use Tensorlake when the remote sandbox should be a Tensorlake Firecracker MicroVM and command execution should happen through tensorlake sbx exec.
-Use AWS, Hetzner, Static SSH, or Daytona when you need Crabbox-native SSH access.
+Use Tensorlake when the remote sandbox should be a Tensorlake Firecracker MicroVM and commands should run through tensorlake sbx exec.
+Use AWS, Hetzner, Static SSH, or Daytona when you need Crabbox-native SSH access, since Tensorlake does not expose SSH through Crabbox.

 #Prerequisites